bhargavdas99/life-skills/focus_management.md

 ---

-### Question 3: How can you implement the principles in your day-to-day life?
+### 3. How can you implement the principles in your day-to-day life?
 - Create a clear work schedule with breaks for rest.
 - Limit distractions by turning off notifications and setting boundaries.

 ---

-### Question 4: What are the dangers of social media, in brief?
+### 4. What are the dangers of social media, in brief?
 - Time wastage and diminished ability to focus.
 - Negative impacts on mental health, such as increased anxiety or feelings of inadequacy.